Nageswar-Sahoo/EVA-8/assignment-3/README.md

      6 - Inference:

-         1 -
-         2 - Model is slightly over-fitting as traing accuracy is high and if gap between training accuracy is more , if we increase training accuracy             also we will not acive accuracy of 99.4%
+         1 - Model is slightly over-fitting as traing accuracy is high and  gap between training and testing accuracy is more , if we increase training accuracy also we will not acive accuracy of 99.4%

 Step 2 :

     1 - Changes done:

-         1 - Added Batch-norm to increase model efficiency and make learning easier.
-             There is overfitting, hence added Regularization with the help of  Dropout , which interns help us in reducing overfitting
+         1 - There is overfitting, hence added Regularization with the help of  Dropout , which interns help us in reducing overfitting.
+             Also adding gap layer to remove the large kernel layer from last

            Model Summary :